FREQUENTLY ASKED QUESTIONS

 We find that each human holds the emotional and physical memories from in utero, and delivery traumas and knows innately knows how to heal themselves.
 When the fascial web is fully released, the cranial bones and sacrum amazingly seem to correct on their own.

-• Each state has varying requirements for a license to touch.
-It also may depend upon your profession.
-Please check with your state and professional boards so you have the proper license to use CFT in your business practice.
-You do not need a license if you will be working with family and friends on a voluntary basis.
+Each state and profession has varying requirements for a license to touch.
+It is your responsibility to confirm with your state and professional board that you have a proper license to touch for practicing CFT.
+You do not need a license if you will only be working with family and friends on a voluntary basis.

 Cancellation by student less than 30 days prior to the start of class tuition is non-refundable and non-transferable.

-• We have had many amazing Moms ask us this question.
+We have had many amazing Moms ask us this question.
 Unfortunately, because there is so much hands-on practice, we need all students available at all times for exchanges.
-We take 15 minute morning and afternoon breaks and an hour lunch if you would like to have another adult bring your baby during these times.
+We take 15 minute morning and afternoon breaks and 75 minute lunch if you would like to have another adult bring your baby during these times.